 Chief Financial Officer & Vice President of Finance

 Aberle comes to Recombinetics with 20 years of experience in financial and strategic management including six years in the medical device industry at AGA Medical Corporation (now part of St. Jude Medical) where he served as Interim Chief Financial Officer, Corporate Controller, Treasurer and other key financial leadership roles.
 His expertise includes leading implementation of financial, operational and human capital systems during times critical to a company’s success.
-He earned a Masters of Business Administration and a Mini Masters of Medical Technology from the University of St. Thomas, and has. obtained his CPA and CTP credentials.
+He earned a Master of Business Administration and a Mini Master of Medical Technology from the University of St. Thomas and has. obtained his CPA and CTP credentials.

 Dr. Tad Sonstegard is an internationally recognized leader in livestock genetics with more than 20 years of experience in the field.
-Tad has made seminal contributions to the sequencing of livestock genomes, development of industry-standard genetic diagnostic platforms and elucidation of the genetic basis for traits impacting food animal health, production and well-being.
+Tad has made seminal contributions to the sequencing of livestock genomes, development of industry-standard genetic diagnostic platforms and elucidation of the genetic basis for traits impacting food animal health, production, and well-being.
 Prior to joining the Recombinetics team, Tad developed and led federally funded projects in applied genomics for ruminant genetic improvement at the USDA Agricultural Research Service’s Animal Genomics & Improvement Laboratory.
-He holds a Bachelor’s degree in Agricultural Biochemistry from Iowa State University and a PhD in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota.
+He holds a bachelor’s degree in Agricultural Biochemistry from Iowa State University and a doctorate in Molecular, Cellular, Developmental Biology and Genetics from the University of Minnesota

 Chief Scientific Officer of Surrogen